Week 9 Reading Text. Focus on the Eureka Stockade and Ned Kelly

 Choose an infamous Australian bushranger from the list below.
 Using your research skills you will need to research your chosen bushranger to find the following information.
+If you already have a lot of knowledge of one of the listed bushrangers then choose another from the list to learn about.

 - Martin Cash